YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	func (buftary *BufferTArray) ElemAlloc() uint32

-- If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
-- Otherwise, return the :code:`elemsAlloc` field.
+- Otherwise, return the number of allocated buffers.

 Go BufferTArray ElemLenAlloc()
 ..............................